 The following information gives you the basics on how to enter and complete honours.
 These guidelines will differ from discipline to discipline.
 Students should contact the honours coordinator for each discipline to confirm these variations.
 For contact details and discipline specific information, see the relevant discipline links.

 When considering undertaking honours, you may want to know the potential benefits associated with an undergraduate honours degree.

-In some of the more specialised careers open to our graduates, employers may look for a higher-level of study that is not provided in a three-year degree.
-Similarly, if you want to qualify for postgraduate research study, you will usually need to have completed Honours.
-For all graduates, an Honours degree considerably enhances the quality of your undergraduate qualification, and singles you out to an employer as having exceptional ability.
+In some of the more specialised careers open to the Business School's graduates, employers may be looking for a level of specialisation that is not provided in a three-year pass award course.
+Similarly, if students want to qualify for specialist postgraduate research study, a pass award course is not normally sufficient.
+For all graduates, a four-year honours award course considerably enhances the quality of a qualification and singles students out to an employer as having exceptional ability.

 "It was a real challenge but the rewards are immense because they are fully attributable to your own efforts." - Robin Balcomb

 Honours award courses are available in most of the subject areas in the respective degrees.
 Honours may involve extra work at second and third year level in the chosen subject area and, in all cases, an additional year of study spent entirely on that subject area.

 Normally students will not make any decisions about honours courses until the end of their first year of study in the Business School.
 In order to enter and remain in an honours stream, students must perform at a credit level or better in the chosen subject area.
 A bare pass level of performance in a first year subject will not be sufficient to secure entry into honours courses.